|Hill Size:||HS 235|

 |Year of construction:||1953|

 |Year of construction:||2014|

 |Ski club:||WSC Bad Mitterndorf|

-Also the ski jumping ladies haven’t avoided visiting the ski jump, because in 1997 Austria’s Eva Ganster jumped here as the first woman on a ski flying hill on 1967 m and didn’t not only enter the Guiness Book of World Records, but set up a new world record in ladies ski jumping.
-In January 2003 her fellow countrywoman Daniela Iraschko flew in her third jump on 200 m and improved the old world record by gigantic 33 m!
+Also the ski jumping ladies haven’t avoided visiting the ski jump, as in 1997 Austria’s Eva Ganster jumped here as the first woman on a ski flying hill on 167 m and didn’t not only enter the Guiness Book of World Records, but set up a new world record in ladies ski jumping.
+In January 2003 her fellow countrywoman Daniela Iraschko flew in her third jump on 200 m and improved the old World Record by fabolous 33 m!

-For the Ski Flying World's in 2016 the flying hill was enlarged and modernized in 2014.
+Lately, for the Ski Flying World Championship in 2016 the flying hill was modernized in 2014.
 For around 4.2 million Euros the take-off was moved 8 meters higher and 21 meters back on the existing natural inrun, the knoll was enlarged and the landing hill adapted, such that Kulm hill could be enlarged on K200 / HS 225.
-During the Ski Flying World Cup in January 2015 Severin Freund could push the hill record on 237.5 meters.
-Furthermore the construction of three plastic covered junior hills HS 70, HS 45, HS 25 was also planned in order to subsitute the out-dated Heilbrunnschanzen.
+As part of these works, the construction of three plastic covered junior hills HS 70, HS 45, HS 25 was also planned in order to subsitute the out-dated Heilbrunnschanzen.
 However, this was never realized.